Building Terminology Translator

 E

-Easement– A formal contract which allows a party to use another party’s property for a specific purpose. e.g. A sewer easement might allow one party to run a sewer line through a neighbors property.
+Easement– A formal contract that allows a party to use another party’s property for a specific purpose. e.g. A sewer easement might allow one party to run a sewer line through a neighbor’s property.

 Elevation – Shown in a set of architectural drawings, it is the view from the front and sides of the home or building.